Introduction and significance of the theme

 Cultural offer

 The concentration of cultural offerings over the years and in absolute terms is highest in North and South Holland.
-In South Holland there are, among others most bookstore locations en library branches can be found, while most of them are in North Holland cinemas and film theatres, museums, art galleries and exhibition spaces en stages are located.
+In South Holland there are, among others most bookstore locations en library branches can be found, while most of them are in North Hollandcinemas and film theatres, museums, art galleries and exhibition spaces en stages are located.
 Due to the high population and the presence of the three largest cities (Amsterdam, Rotterdam and The Hague), the high concentration of cultural offerings in these two provinces

 The size of the cultural offering varies per province.
-For example, Friesland has almost as many protected city and village views as in South Holland (64 and 65 in 2024 respectively).
-In the northeast of the Netherlands there are also relatively many archaeological national monuments to be found.
-In Gelderland, there are even about half of the total number of archaeological national monuments in the Netherlands, namely 293 in 2024.
-The Heritage Atlas of the Cultural Heritage Agency of the Netherlands (RCE) shows that in Gelderland the high concentration of archaeological national monuments is mainly centered around the Veluwe.
-Gelderland is followed by Groningen (214) and Friesland (196 archaeological national monuments in 2024).
+For example, Friesland has almost as many protected city and village views as in South Holland (64 and 65 in 2025 respectively).
+In the northeast of the Netherlands there are also relatively many archaeological national monuments to be found, nearly half of the total number of national archaeological monuments in the Netherlands are located in Friesland, Groningen, and Gelderland combined.
+By far the most can be found in Gelderland, namely 294 in 2025.
+The Heritage Atlas Data from the Cultural Heritage Agency (RCE) shows that the national archaeological monuments in Gelderland are mainly located around the Veluwe.
+Gelderland is followed by Groningen (214) and Friesland (197).
+When looking at the number of arts and culture festivals in 2025, the high position of North Brabant stands out (213), ahead of South Holland (207) and just behind North Holland (229), but well ahead of number four Gelderland (122).

 Cultural offer per inhabitant

 The Dashboard also contains more detailed figures about the cultural offering in the provinces, for example the number performing arts performances, activities in public libraries or the number film cloths en –chairs.
-The development of this over the years can be followed via bar charts and line graphs.
-For example, in 2023 we see that the number of performing arts performances in almost all provinces has shown an upward trend in the number of performances since 2019.
-Only in Zeeland and Limburg we see a decline in the number of performances from 2022 to 2023.

 Culture visits

-In 2023, Dutch museums were visited approximately 31,6 million times, of which more than 19,1 million visits can be attributed to the 230 museums in North and South Holland.
+In 2024, Dutch museums were visited approximately 31,9 million times, of which more than 19,1 million visits can be attributed to the 227 museums in North and South Holland.
 The two provinces together make up 37 percent of the total number of museums in the Netherlands, but are responsible for 60 percent of the total number of to visit a museum.
 We saw the same distribution

-Cultural visits per inhabitant
+Cultural visits per capita

-Let's look at the cultural consumption of the inhabitants of a province, then we see that it share of library members among the population varied from 16 percent in Limburg to 31 percent in Flevoland in 2023.
-In Groningen, on the other hand, the library is by far the most visited per capita, but it is the only province where the number of members has been declining steadily since 2015.
-Library visits are lowest in Limburg, Zeeland and Noord-Brabant.
-This is particularly striking in Zeeland, given that the share of library members in this province is relatively high.
-HZ | Kenniscentrum Zeeuwse Samenleving concludes about the fact that Zeelanders generally have to travel further to reach facilities than residents of other provinces (HZ 2021).
-What is also unique in Zeeland is the large concentration of library bus stops, which are also part of it network of library facilities.
-More than half of all library bus stops in the Netherlands are for the Zeeland Library Buses.
+If we look at the cultural consumption of the inhabitants of a province, we see that it share of library members among the population varied from 16 percent in Limburg to 30 percent in Flevoland in 2024.
+In Groningen, on the other hand, the library is by far the most visited per capitaHowever, at the same time, there has been a steadily declining number of members since 2015, a decline visible throughout the country.
+Library attendance is lowest in Limburg, Zeeland, and North Brabant.
+This is particularly striking in Zeeland, given that the proportion of library members in this province is relatively high.
+HZ | Knowledge Centre for Zeeland Society concludes regarding the fact that people from Zeeland generally have to travel further to reach amenities than residents of other provinces (Cuyper et al. 2022).
+The province is therefore focusing on improved accessibility and public transport that will be available to residents and visitors seven days a week, all day long, by 2027.

 Money flows